Me Since You

 Reading Group Guide

 Rowan Areno is a normal sixteen-year-old trying to walk the difficult line between rebellion and responsibility, finding her own path and trying to do right by her loving and slightly strict parents.
 But when her father, Nick, a decorated police officer, tries and fails to stop a tortured young man from leaping from an overpass to his death, everything in Rowan’s life begins to fall apart.
 As the media seizes on Nick’s failure to stop the suicide, he slides deeper and deeper into an irreversible depression, until finally, the unthinkable happens, and he commits suicide as well.
 Rowan can’t understand how her father could choose to leave her, and acts out, pushing away friends and taking risks with her safety.
 Rowan’s mother, wracked with her own guilt and sorrow over failing to save her husband, stops going to work and collects stray cats for comfort.
 Grief, fractured and unpredictable, rules their lives now.
-But when Eli Gage, a witness to the original suicide, comes to Officer Areno’s funeral, his own father killed in action in Iraq, he see more
+But when Eli Gage, a witness to the original suicide, comes to Officer Areno’s funeral, his own father killed in action i see more